Cathodic Protection Technician - Level Two

 There are career paths from the occupation into system design, senior project management, self-employment and executive management, all within the corrosion control/asset protection field.

-Cathodic Protection Technicians who hold an occupational certification from Alberta and require further supervisory and management competencies may apply for the Alberta Achievement in Business Competencies Blue Seal .
+Cathodic Protection Technicians who hold an occupational certification from Alberta and require further supervisory and management competencies may apply for the Alberta Blue Seal business credential after completing all requirements.

 There are approximately 350 Cathodic Protection Technicians working full time in Alberta.
 With growth for new infrastructure, buildings and oil and gas facilities predicted, it is anticipated that the demand for certified Cathodic Protection Technicians will increase.